GustikS/NeuraLogic/README.md

 _Integrating **deep** and **relational** learning through **differentiable logic programming**._

-- This is the official implementation of the [Lifted Relational Neural Networks](https://jair.org/index.php/jair/article/view/11203) concept.
+- This is the official implementation of the [Deep Learning with Relational Logic Representations](https://www.iospress.com/catalog/books/deep-learning-with-relational-logic-representations) concept
+   - instantiated through the framework of [Lifted Relational Neural Networks](https://jair.org/index.php/jair/article/view/11203)
 - This is the (Java) backend, you can find Python frontend at [**PyNeuralogic**](https://github.com/LukasZahradnik/PyNeuraLogic)

 ---